Rafasantt/News-Blog/README.md

   <li>Tailwindcss</li>
   <li>Material UI</li>
 </ul>
-<p>OBS: O Material UI só foi utilizado nas paginas de Login e Cadastro de Novas Notícias.</p>
+<p>NOTE: The Material UI was only used on the Login and New News Registration pages.</p>